 - 10 Pavers (you may have a few extra around your yard or purchase for around $3 each)

 - Sink (price varies greatly — you can use bins or try a Habitat ReStore for a cheap option)

 - Drain strainer – $4

-- Flowers (a fun finishing touch — you could also have your kids plant seeds)
+- Flowers (a fun finishing touch — you could also have your kids plant seeds on their mud kitchen)